Opinion | The selling of Biden’s relief bill will test a hopeful theory among Democrats

 This will appeal to “families in the suburbs who are looking at their day care costs” but also to “childcare workers who are female and disproportionately Latino and African American,” who will get a direct check and see their pay rise (and benefit from the child allowance themselves).

 The unifying idea here that everyone understands, Floyd said, is that “child care workers are paid too little and child care costs too much.”
-Similarly, Floyd argued, the direct checks will appeal to working class and suburban voters, as well as the “coalition of what have been traditionally considered base Democratic voters.”
+Similarly, Floyd argued, the direct checks will appeal to working-class and suburban voters, as well as the “coalition of what have been traditionally considered base Democratic voters.”

-Working class white voters, of course, continue to bedevil Democrats.
+Working-class White voters, of course, continue to bedevil Democrats.
 But as Ron Brownstein reports in a good piece, a central question is whether the relief bill will begin to change that.

 The relief bill might allow Democrats to do this in two ways.
-First, because it will deliver material assistance to many working class whites, Brownstein notes, citing a recent study found that around half the roughly 65 million beneficiaries of the child allowance are White kids, a “clear majority” of whom are in Rust Belt states.
+First, because it will deliver material assistance to many working-class Whites, Brownstein notes, citing a recent study found that around half the roughly 65 million beneficiaries of the child allowance are White kids, a “clear majority” of whom are in Rust Belt states.

 And second, Brownstein argues, because the universal nature of the package may blunt efforts to paint its benefits as “welfare.”
-A recent CBS/YouGov poll found that large majorities believe the plan will benefit white communities, the overall economy, rural areas, and people like them.
+A recent CBS/YouGov poll found that large majorities believe the plan will benefit White communities, the overall economy, rural areas, and people like them.

 As Brownstein noted: “The public’s first reaction is to see the plan providing broadly shared benefits.”
 Now wait until the money starts flowing.